ucsb-cs148/w25/_lectures/lect14.md

 | T07 - DSA: Dating's Scientific Algorithm|<----> | T13 - MedMinder|
 | T09 - Live or Die With Your Best Friend|<----> | T10 - SpotifAI Playlist Cover Generator|

-#  The most helpful attitude and approach for reviewers: friendly helpfulness, not "gotcha"

-First, it is important to have the right approach.
-You are engaging in this review to *help the other team improve their functionality/code*.
-This is not an opportunity for showing off or playing "gotcha".

-On the other hand, don't hold back on sharing what you find.
-The lab points on this review are not based on how well team B's product performs.
-They are based on team A being helpful to team B and vice versa.

-Everything you find that can be perceived as a weakness in team B's product is something that they can address while they still have time, before the end of the quarter.

-Don't mock or criticize---be helpful and constructive.
-If you have knowledge of a practice or technique that might help another team, make a note of that, and come back and share it either through the feedback form or later (e.g. via Slack).

-# The most helpful attitude for reviewees: gratitude, not defensiveness.

-For reviewees, it can be really tough to have members from another team go through your product inside and out.
-There is a natural human tendency to become defensive.

-It may be helpful to resist this urge.

-## What if we disagree with the reviewer's assessment?

-That's ok.
-It's ok to just nod and let it go.

-* You do NOT necessarily act on every piece of information or suggestion you receive from the reviewers.
-* Your team may not agree with all of it.
-* Your team has every right to decide, if they judge the advice or suggestions to be incorrect or unwise, to let them go.
-It isn't necessary to argue back with the reviewer.

-All we're asking of you is to listen and consider it carefully, and discuss it as a team (you get lab points for that).
-With a bit of distance in space and time, you may find parts of it you agree with, or really good reasons to go in a different direction from what was suggested.
-You will document your decisions.

 # Instructions for Reviewers

 We will make sure that all repos are temporarily readable to members of our organization at the beginning of the class (and turn permissions back at the end of the class).